ralozkolya/creatopy-use-case/README.md

 ## Notes ##

 - Using data from the default hash provided for testing, and comparing the results to the provided example implementation, I came to conclusion that some of the properties are either getting ignored, or being handled in a non-obvious way.
 I mean the button background, the 'Plan your vacation' text width, etc. I haven't tried adjusting them, as I wasn't certain these inconsistencies weren't intentional.

+- This solution is quite limited, as I chose to avoid having client-side JS altogether.
+So, no React or other JS bundle is being loaded on the client.
+The reasoning was that, in my opinion, an ad should be using minimal bandwidth and CPU.
+Getting this to work was the most challenging part of this assignment, as a lot of the React ecosystem depends on being run in the browser.
+I had to forego using my favorite CSS libraries due to this fact.

+- Given more time, I'd add support for more elements, with better fallbacks and failsafes.
+Additionally, I haven't used async RSC, because I couldn't make them work and I couldn't easily figure out what was causing the issue.
+Having more time at my disposal, I'd investigate further the culprit.
+I'm guessing it has to do with ESBuild support, but it's hart to tell at this point.
+Currently, the JSON data needs to be loaded on the server before I start streaming the data to the client, but I believe it's possible to start streaming it right away and send the skeleton before the JSON data arrives.

+- For this particular use-case, I feel like React isn't the best choice.
+Even with RSC and SSR, functionality on the server is limited, and more old-school approaches of traditional, multi-page web frameworks seem to be a better fit.
+I'd explore alternatives, as most of the React advantages comes from interactivity, DOM manipulation, and data binding, and none of these are required in this case.